port-labs/port-docs/docs/guides/all/sync-service-entities-to-incident-io.md

 ---
 sidebar_position: 8
 displayed_sidebar: null
-description: Learn how to sync your Port service entities into Incident IO catalog.
+description: Learn how to sync your Port service entities into incident.io catalog.
 ---

 import Tabs from "@theme/Tabs"